PacificEMIS/pacific-open-education-data/pacific_dashboards/README.md

 ### Build

   - After the project is open in any IDE, you will see a lot of errors
-  - We are using code-generation, so you need to run `flutter packages pub run build_runner build` in project root
+  - We are using code-generation, so you need to run `flutter packages pub run build_runner build --delete-conflicting-outputs` in project root
   - Now all error should be gone, select target device and run the application